 All means all.

 Andrews is also sure to note that they don’t exclusively seek the feedback of actively involved or advanced students.
 “Some kids who are not that engaged have some really great perspectives, too.
 In 2005, we had 3 advanced courses; we now have 34.
 That’s because our students tell us what they’re interested in,” he says.
 “In our middle school we have 48 after-school clubs and many of them are student-developed.
 So, it’s been transformative in many ways.”

 One of the district’s stated goals is to ensure that 95% of their students in pre-K through 12th grades will participate in some co-curricular activity.
 Andrews is pretty confident the district hit their goal this past year and speaks highly of a group of students who started the FFA club on one campus.
 “These were students that weren’t involved in other things and they ended up on the floor of the state legislature and really lobbying because of their involvement,” he says.

-Another example of student leadership that Andrews proudly mentions are the Gay/Straight Alliances on two of his campuses.
-These clubs are “student organized, student formed, and have really been impactful to the climate of both the middle and high school,” he tells us.
+Andrews also proudly mentions the Gay/Straight Alliances on two of his campuses.
+These clubs are “student-organized, student formed, and have really been impactful to the climate of both the middle and high school,” he tells us.

 In broader terms of student inclusivity and involvement, Andrews holds his district to a pretty straightforward philosophy, one that helps create a supportive culture and a climate where students feel safe and engaged.
 “Talk is cheap,” he says.
 “When we say all, we mean all.
 You’ve got to put your money where your mouth is and we certainly try to do that every day.”